 Buckle in kids, because this is going to be a long one!
 Today I am compiling all of the need-to-know information for anyone wanting to become a professional blogger or social media influencer.
-After reading this ultimate blogger’s how-to guide, you will be well on your way to making your very own website and making money online doing something that you love!
+After reading this ultimate blogger’s how-to guide, you will be well on your way to making your very own website, for example, writing services like DoMyHomework123.com and making money online doing something that you love!

 *This post contains affiliate links.
 This means, if you make a purchase through one of these links, I will receive a small commission at no extra cost to you*

 So you want to become a professional blogger… Maybe you have already created your website… You may have a free site but want to step up your game…Or maybe you are just starting out and have no idea what to do… Either way, I am going to walk you through the whole process…Step by step, giving you my personal tips and tricks that I have learned over my own professional blogging experience.

 How Can I Start a Blog and Make Money by Blogging?